University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Alignments_Practicals/alignment-cram.md

 This particular placenta was taken from the placenta of a healthy female that was born >37 weeks gestational age (a full term).
 Full public information of this sample is available at the [NCBI Short Read Archive (SRA)](https://www.ncbi.nlm.nih.gov/sra/SRX1526833[accn]).

-We would normalle instruct you to download the data on your own, but due to file sizes we have already downloaded the data.
+We would normalle instruct you to download the data on your own, but due to file sizes we have already downloaded the data as one file is quite big.
 You will find the files in `~/data`

 ## File sizes